hasindu2008/slow5lib/docs/slow5_api/slow5_aux_get_array.md

 ## NAME

-slow5_aux_get_DATA_TYPE_array - Get an auxiliary field in a SLOW5 record as an array of type DATA_TYPE.
+slow5_aux_get_<array_datatype> - Get an auxiliary field (an array field) in a SLOW5 record and returns the pointer to an array of the corresponding data type.

 ## SYNOPSYS